 Please do not upload an image titled DC_00346.
 It’s not good for SEO.
 Give your image a descriptive name when you’re saving it to your computer.
 Also, when you’re uploading your image to WordPress, you want to make sure you give your image a title and alt text.

-The reason you do this is because search engines don’t know what your image is.
+The reason you do this is that search engines don’t know what your image is.
 You have to tell them.

 Here’s what I do with my images:

-When I upload an image to my post, I place a title for the image in the title box (use your keywords) and I place a short description in the alt text box (use your keywords).
+When I upload an image to my post, I place a title for the image in the title box (use your keywords), and I put a short description in the alt text box (use your keywords).

-I like to make my alt text a tiny bit more descriptive than my title, but you can put the exact same information for both.
+I like to make my alt text a tiny bit more descriptive than my title, but you can put the same information for both.

 For more tips on title and alt text, check out my post How to Optimize Your Images for SEO.